The Connection Between People Pleasers and Narcissists

-After my divorce, I did a lot of work figuring out the dynamics between me and my ex husband.
-My starting point was his diagnosis with Narcissistic Personality Disorder (NPD).
-Even though I knew about his diagnosis during my marriage, I blocked it out of my mind.
-Most likely because I didn’t want to know.
-I wasn’t ready to face what might come from it because I was raising my children and wanted to keep my family unit in tact.
+After my divorce, I began figuring out the dynamics between people pleasers and narcissists.
+My ex husband had been diagnosed with Narcissistic Personality Disorder (NPD) through marriage therapy seven years prior to our divorce.
+I decided to ignore this big piece of information even though it held the key to a lot of the conflict, confusion and misery in our marriage.
+I blocked it out of my mind because I was raising my children and wanted to keep my family unit in tact.
 In hindsight, I realize that “in tact” meant we were physically together, but my children were being indoctrinated into a very unhealthy family system.

 • Afraid of being rejected or abandoned